emitstop/ZedGrid/README.md

     </div>
  ```

- **Modifying Gutter Width**
+#####Modifying Gutter Width

 Gutter width is controlled by the $gutter variable in the SCSS file.
 You can also do this by modifying all instances of '20px' in the compiled css file.

+#####Right align columns
-Note: adding a class of __"pull-right"__ to your column wrappers will right align your columns.
+Adding a class of __"pull-right"__ to your column wrappers will right align your columns.

 ---